 Nueces Mosque is located in the heart of Austin, Texas and serves the diverse population of downtown Austin, including collegiate students from the University of Texas, St. Edwards, Austin Community College and downtown residents.
 It is often referred to as the Downtown Mosque or the University Mosque.donate now

 The heart of Nueces is its community of students, alumni, families and professionals.
-Our team is comprised of the Imam, Executive Committee (EC),, and Board of Directors.
-Our team operates on a volunteer basis with an elections process for EC and BOD Positions.
+Our team is comprised of the Imam, Student Executive Committee (EC), and Board of Directors.
+Our team operates on a volunteer basis with a selections process for the EC and BOD positions.